stanleyzlam/SB-CAR/README.md

 ## Quick Workflow:
 1. Use raw-to-sam.sh to convert raw .fastq files to .sam format.
-Requires bbduk.sh
+Requires bbduk.sh from BBTools
 2. Use sam-to-bed.sh to convert .sam files to .bed format.
 3. Use splink_visualization.R to convert .bed files to GRanges objects, which can then be used to generate a variety of visualizations including karyograms and figures showing frequency of genomic safe harbor and functional gene region insertions.